rekennelly/strabo/docs/index.rst

 Here you will find documentation for the public and private ends of the Reed Canyon Map project.

-The documentation is set up with installation instructions and a guide to configuration, followed by a section on general concepts, a document of potential issues in strabo, and a primer to working with Sphinx (the Python documentation engine used to generate these files).
-Following these topical guides are detailed references to specific modules in the code.
+The documentation is set up with:
+    1. Installation instructions, installation help guide, and a guide to configuration.
+    2. General concepts, a document of potential issues and to-dos, and a primer to working with Sphinx (the Python documentation engine used to generate these files).
+    3. Detailed references to specific modules in the code.

 .. note::
     ** *This is a work in progress.* **